vadrak/ArenaLive/README.md

 ## Install
 Put all files from the repository into a directory called "ArenaLive" and move that directory into your Word of Warcraft installation's AddOn folder (&lt;WOW-Directory&gt;/Interface/AddOns).

+After that download all the libraries listed in `/lib`'s README.md and move them into the addon's `lib` directory.

 ## Usage
 After logging in on one of your characters, type "/alive" into your chat frame's edit box and hit enter.
 An user interface will appear, which lets you queue two players from your Battle.net friend list against each other.